Geoffrey Thün

 Geoffrey Thün, Associate Professor of Architecture, Taubman College of Architecture & Urban Planning, University of Michigan, USA during the workshop Territorial scale: Recognizing politico-environmental ecologies.

-Last updated: November 18, 2015 Ann Arbor, MI, USA
+Last updated: August 19, 2024 Ann Arbor, MI, USA

-Geoffrey Thün is also a Founding Partner in the research-based practice RVTR.
+Geoffrey Thün teaches design studios, courses in urban systems, site operations and material systems.
+He is also a Founding Partner in the research-based practice RVTR.
 Since 2007, RVTR has served as a platform for exploration and experimentation in the agency of architecture and urban design within the context of dynamic ecological systems, infrastructures, materially and technologically mediated environments and emerging social organizations.

-He is also a co-founder of the Metropolitan Futures Group, a trans-disciplinary design consortium comprised of internationally-recognized researchers and designers across different University of Michigan academic units that was established to address the problem of the notable absence of design in policy processes that affect the organization, form and materiality of constructed environments; and, therefore, issues concerning quality of life.
+He is also a co-founder of the Metropolitan Futures Group, a trans-disciplinary design consortium comprised of internationally recognized researchers and designers across different University of Michigan academic units that was established to address the problem of the notable absence of design in policy processes that affect the organization, form and materiality of constructed environments; and, therefore, issues concerning quality of life.

 He holds a Master of Urban Design from the University of Toronto and a Professional BArch and Bachelor of Environmental Studies from the University of Waterloo, Canada.